ChrisBrownie55/stan/README.md

 }
 ```

 You can use these four methods to _listen_, and _unlisten_ to value changes, and to _set/get_ the value, as per their names.
+However, you __cannot__ mutate the data... well you can, but it's hidden behind `Symbol('value')` and the listeners are hidden behind `Symbol('subscriberList')`.
+So, via normal means, it is impossible to mutate data, even arrays and objects are recursively copied to disallow mutation of any sort.